Motor insurance explained

 Any accident with an uninsured driver should be reported to the police.
 You should also report any accident to your insurer, who'll advise you further if there is any claim.

 Additionally, the Motor Insurers' Bureau (MIB) ensures that compensation is available to the innocent victims of uninsured drivers or hit and run (untraced) drivers.

 All UK policies provide the minimum cover required by law in other European Union (EU) countries or the minimum cover required by UK law if that is greater.
 This cover doesn't automatically include theft or damage to your car.

 Most people want the same protection they have in the UK when travelling abroad, for example comprehensive or third party, fire and theft.
-This could, in addition to the legal minimum of third party liability cover, include accidental damage to, or theft of or from, your own vehicle depending on the policy cover.
+This could, as well as the legal minimum of third party liability cover, include accidental damage to, or theft of or from, your own vehicle depending on the policy cover.

 A number of insurers automatically provide this extended cover for a set period and often without additional charge.
 It's important, however, that you check with your insurer or insurance adviser before you go abroad.

 Outside of the EU, a Green Card provides proof that your domestic motor insurance policy covers the minimum legal requirements in the country being visited.